-There are usually multiple age groups on the average job site, which is actually a really positive thing.
+There are usually multiple age groups on the average job site, which is a positive thing.
 This article highlights worker personas within these age groups and explains how contractors manage generation gaps to make employees more cohesive.

 Job site management isn’t a one-size-fits-all approach, so as a manager you should do your best to identify each employee’s individual skills and figure out in what circumstances those people can produce their best work.